Gab (social network): Company

 Gab was founded by CEO Andrew Torba and CTO Ekrem Büyükkaya and the company was incorporated on September 9, 2016.

 Torba, who described himself in 2016 as a lifelong "conservative Republican Christian", was previously removed from the Y Combinator alumni network in 2016 because of harassment concerns, starting when he used "build the wall" on Twitter alongside a screenshot of a post by a Latino startup founder that read: "being a black, Muslim or woman in the USA is going to be very scary".
 He also made a post on Facebook that said "All of you: fuck off.
 Take your morally superior, elitist, virtue signaling bullshit and shove it" and "I call it like I see it, and I helped meme a President into office, cucks".
 Until 2016, Torba was registered as a Democrat, although he voted Republican in presidential elections.
 In 2017, Torba described himself as a "cultural libertarian", a classical liberal, and an "American nationalist patriot".
 As of 2021, Torba says that he lives in a "forest in Pennsylvania", where he is plotting a "Silent Christian Secession".
 As of 2021, Torba has a policy of "not communicating with non-Christian and/or communist journos".
 In April 2021, Torba endorsed accelerationism, a term used by white supremacists to mean intensifying social conflicts and collapse.
 In 2022, Torba described himself as a Christian nationalist.
+In November 2022, Torba wrote that "The Jews in positions of power do not care that you have the freedom of speech in this country, they care that people like Ye have the freedom to reach a lot of people and criticize their power and oversized influence in our culture, government, and society."
+In January 2023, Torba called ChatGPT "satanic" and advocated for Christians to build an artificial intelligence "for the glory of God."